ErpNetDocs/tech/modules/system/security/ui-functions/confirm-email.md

 The **Confirm Email** function allows administrators to quickly send a confirmation request to the email address specified in a user's profile.

-It streamlines the overall email verification process by saving time and ensuring that a provided address is fully authentic.
+It streamlines the overall email verification process by saving time and ensuring a provided address is up-to-date.

 > [!IMPORTANT]
 > The function will **not** work if: